Back to Blog

 Context engineering means treating context as a first-class engineering artifact.
 Not a markdown file someone wrote on a Friday afternoon.
 Not a wiki page from last year.
 A living, validated, automatically maintained set of files that describe your codebase for AI consumption.

 Think of it like type checking.
 Types describe your code for the compiler.
-Context files describe your codebase for AI tools.
+Context describes your codebase for AI tools.
 Both need to be accurate.
 Both need to stay current.
 Nobody maintains type definitions by hand in a separate file.
 Context should work the same way.

 What good context looks like

 One giant markdown blob is not good context.
-AI tools work better with multiple focused files.
-Architecture decisions in one file.
+AI tools work better with focused, topical knowledge.
+Architecture in one place.
 Data models in another.
-API contracts, coding patterns, domain knowledge, security practices, testing conventions, each in their own structured document.
+API contracts, coding patterns, domain knowledge, security practices, testing conventions, each treated as its own concern.

-Good context files are token-efficient.
-They contain the information the AI needs without filler.
-They use consistent formatting so AI tools can parse them predictably.
-They separate concerns so the AI can load only what is relevant to the current task.
+Good context is token-efficient.
+It contains the information the AI needs without filler.
+It uses consistent structure so AI tools can parse it predictably.
+And it lets the AI load only what is relevant to the current task.

 The multi-tool problem